Veterans left out of Wales team to face Scotland

 Faletau will travel to Edinburgh having been dropped to the bench as Gatland gambles on youth as he looks to the long-term future.

-The rookie back-row of Tshiunza, 21, Reffell, 23 and Morgan, 23, have just 20 international appearances between them and face a Scotland team that beat England at Twickenham last week.
+The rookie back-row of Tshiunza, 21, Reffell, 23 and Morgan, 23, have just 20 international appearances between them, mostly as replacements, and face a Scotland team that beat England at Twickenham last week.

 Gatland said: "We've made some changes but tried to keep some continuity with the same backline.